ashu3814/Registration-form/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.
 ```